 - Be sure to properly address the blogger, by name.

 - Show you actually know who the blogger is and have done your homework on their site.

 - Under no circumstances should you copy and paste names/URLs into a form email and send it to everyone on your list.

 - Personalize the email.
-Show you’re not just copy and pasting.
+Show you do not just copy and pasting.
 Be unique.